PcapPlusPlus/pcapplusplus.github.io/docs/tutorials/intro.md

 ![]({{ 'resources/VS_PostBuildEvents.PNG' | relative_url }})

 That's it!
 The project will now build successfully!
-Again, I strongly advise to use this tutorial project as a template for your VS 2015 projects, it's always easier that way (but that's my opinion)
+Again, I strongly advise to use this tutorial project as a template for your Visual Studio projects, it's always easier that way (but that's my opinion)

 ## Running the example